stared/jekyll-blog-pre-2022/_posts/2015-12-14-sci-to-data-sci.markdown

 Data science is great, but you need to enjoy programming, dealing with real & dirty data and with "good enough" solutions.
 (But no, you don't need to work in adverts or finance.)

 Freelancing is a perpendicular dimension (the "normal way" to do data science is via full-time works).
-Some people love it, some hate - it boils down to your psychological traits and whether you are able to get clients.
+Whether you love or hate freelancing boils down to your psychological traits and whether you are able to get clients.
 As I like to say:

 > Freelancing is something exactly between having holidays and deadlines all the time.